 The Sternberg Museum of Natural History advances an appreciation and understanding of Earth’s natural history and the evolutionary forces that impact it.
 With an emphasis on the Great Plains, our goals are accomplished through research, publications, collections, interpretive exhibits, and educational programs created by our staff, colleagues, and community.

 A New Way to Museum is a fun new YouTube series hosted by the Sternberg Museum of Natural History.
 Explore the Museum and the world around us from the comfort of your own home.
-New episodes drop every Thursday at 12 pm CT.
-Subscribe to our channel to stay up to date with our videos.

 “This trip, overall, was the greatest life changing experience for me.
 It was like being so far away from all my troubles and so close to nature, and it gave me a sense of fulfillment.
 I like to say that it took nine days and 2,800 miles in total to make me feel as though I’m certain that I want to dedicate my life to biology and the natural sciences.”